Upgrade your dedicated SQL pool (formerly SQL DW) to Gen2

 Q: When will this automatic upgrade take place?

 • A: During your maintenance schedule.
-Leveraging your chosen maintenance schedule will minimize disruption to your business.
+Using your chosen maintenance schedule will minimize disruption to your business.

 Q: What should I do if my background upgrade process seems to be stuck?

 • A: Kick off a reindex of your Columnstore tables.
-Note that reindexing of the table will be offline during this operation.
+Reindexing of the table will be offline during this operation.

 Q: What if Gen2 does not have the Service Level Objective I have on Gen1?

-• A: If you are running a DW600 or DW1200 on Gen1, it is advised to use DW500c or DW1000c respectively since Gen2 provides more memory, resources, and higher performance than Gen1.
+• A: If you're running a DW600 or DW1200 on Gen1, it's advised to use DW500c or DW1000c respectively since Gen2 provides more memory, resources, and higher performance than Gen1.

 Q: Can I disable geo-backup?